mkhorasani/Streamlit-Authenticator/README.md

 ### 3. Creating a login widget

-* You can render the login module as follows.
+* You can render the login widget as follows.

 ```python
 authenticator.login()